EssossoEmile/Java_8_features_Lambda_expressions_-_functional_interfaces/README.md

 ## Java 8 Features (Java Lambda Expressions and Functional interfaces)
 ### Java Lambda Expressions
 Is one of the best feature in Java 8.
 I really like it because it is the first step to Functional Programming.
+Lambda Expression is an anonymous function which accepts a set of input parameters and returns results.
+Lambda Expression is a block of code without any name, with or without parameters and with or without results.
+This block of code is executed on demand.

 See an example with one argument
 ```